Finding the “Modern” Reconciliation & Financial Close Software Solution

 Your modern system should not limit your ability to service work from any location.
 Whether you plan to field regional teams, implement a shared follow-the-sun approach or do full operation center consolidation, the modern solution will support all models.
 This is a particularly valuable capability when work re-location is a part of the modernization process.
 The platform itself should be consolidated and allow for minimizing hosting costs.
 The consolidated solution makes auditing and reporting from the single solution repository readily available.

-Rule #5: The modern system supports continual improvement
+Rule #5: The modern system supports continual improvement of account reconciliation and financial close processes

 One of the finer forms of empowerment of your business team is the insight and ability to undertake continual improvement.
 The modern solution turns the idea of the stagnant status quo on its head by making the new status quo mandate “make it better every day.”
 Being able to analyze work progress and to optimize work quality and quantity are essential.
 Your modern solution should offer tools and capabilities to identify exceptions, backlogs and performance breeches while easily supporting their remediation.